bcgov/bcparks.ca/src/cms/README.md

 2. `npm run strapi import "---" -f prod.tar.gz --force`

 - Note: This is really slow and may take 1-2 hours

+### Indexing data for searching

+1. Navigate to the bcparks.ca/src/elastic directory.

+2. Copy the .env.example file to .env (`cp .env.example .env`).

+3. Edit the .env file in a text editor and ensure that this line is set: `STRAPI_API_TOKEN` is set

+4. Run `npm install`.

+5. Run `npm run rebuild` to create the elasticsearch index

+6. The cron task will run every 2 minutes on Openshift environments.
+On your local, you can periodically run `npm run once` to process the indexing jobs in your Strapi Queued-tasks collection. `npm run reindex`, `npm run rebuild` and `npm run deleteindex` scripts are also available on your local and on the terminal of the elasticmanager container (running on OpenShift).